 Wherever we go, we hike.
 And Hawaii is such a special place to do so!
 The views, the tropical plants we’ve never seen before, those incredible shades of green and turquoise, and those waterfalls hidden in the lush green valleys.
 And let me not forget to mention Kauai chicken either.
 That can be seen even in the middle of the jungle.

 This hike is world famous for a reason!

 We hiked in different parts of Kauai during the 10 days of our stay.
 Though it’s hard to decide which hike is our favorite, it’s still obvious: Kalalau Trail along Na Pali Coast.
 Because of Na Pali Coast!

-On this trail there are not only special vista points, beaches or waterfalls to enchant you, but almost every step will take your breath away.
+On this trail there are not only special vista points, beaches or waterfalls that impressed us, but almost every step took our breath away.
 Na Pali Coast with its towering sea cliffs, narrow valleys, turquoise bays and enormous waterfalls is probably among the most beautiful coastlines in the whole world.
-Every step of this hike will remind you of this fact.
+Every step of this hike reminded us of this fact.

 Because of its unique beauties, Kalalau Trail is the most popular in Kauai.
 It’s a truly busy trail, you can expect to be always surrounded by other hikers.
 At least, it’s very hard to get lost.

 Hiking Kalalau Trail all the way requires multiple days, we only did a one day section of it.

 It starts at Ke’e Beach and the first 2 miles of the hike is along the coastline on Kalalau Trail.
 Then we reached Hanakapi’ai Beach and headed into the valley on Hanakapi’ai Trail.
 After another 2 miles we reached our final destination: the enormous Hanakapi’ai Falls (300 feet/91 m).